 Now that you have learned about the advantages of job mentoring, let us have a look at the disadvantages.
 To make an appropriate decision regarding enrolling yourself in the mentoring program one must need to look at both the aspects.

 Job mentoring is indeed a helpful way, through which the employee, employer, and mentor develop.
 However, the cons of mentoring may not be ignored totally.

 The mentor is assigned the task of training a newly hired person.
 However, the employee (mentor) has no choice but to train the newbie.

 As a result, they share a forced relationship, which may hamper the growth of the newly hired person altogether.

 Moreover, the generation gap between senior and junior employees may lead to dissimilar ideas.
 This can further lead to a not-so-smooth relationship.
 This forced an unwilling relationship can ruin the productivity of the mentee and make him feel unwelcome in the company.
 This will further wreck the working atmosphere too.

 2. Slow friction may lead to frustration:

 If you ever have tried listing them down, then you must have noticed that ‘waiting for something‘ is the #1 trigger that leads to frustration.

 Similarly, mentoring is a patient process, wherein both the members should patiently work with each other.

-Moreover, on not being guided properly, the mentee starts feeling frustrated too.
-This frustration can have the dire effect on the career of the mentee.
-Thus, in a situation as such the mentee is advised to switch his or her mentor.
+Moreover, on not guided properly, the mentee starts feeling frustrated too.
+This frustration can have a dire effect on the career of the mentee.
+Thus, in a situation as such the mentee advised switching his or her mentor.